eug/jMetalDocumentation/qualityIndicators.md

 * `ER`: Error ratio
 * `ALL`: Select all the available indicators

-The last parameter is used to indicate whether the fronts are to be normalized or not computing the quality indicators.
+The last parameter is used to indicate whether the fronts are to be normalized or not before computing the quality indicators.

 We include some examples next.
 First, we run NSGA-II to solve problem [`ZDT2`](https://github.com/jMetal/jMetal/blob/jmetal-5.0/jmetal-problem/src/main/java/org/uma/jmetal/problem/multiobjective/zdt/ZDT2.java):
 ```